 Gastric and duodenal lesions were more common in patients taking NSAIDs for <3 months, while patients with a longer duration of therapy tended to have more lesions in the small intestine and colon.

-Some recent studies have shown that the incidence of duodenal ulcer is increased in Helicobacter pylori-positive patients taking NSAIDs.
+Some recent studies have shown that the incidence of duodenal ulcers is increased in Helicobacter pylori-positive patients taking NSAIDs.

-Eradication of H.pylori prior to NSAID therapy has recently been reported to markedly reduce the incidence of ulcer disease in patients treated with naproxen.
+Eradication of H.pylori before NSAID therapy has recently been reported to reduce the incidence of ulcer disease in patients treated with naproxen.

 Among people with arthritis, nearly 30% report daily use of over-the-counter NSAIDs.
 Safety is often not considered or well understood among OTC NSAID users until after adverse events such as gastropathy have occurred.